Silverbullet069/til/0-misc/security-best-practices-in-2025.md

 1. **ua-parser-js (2021)**: Popular browser detection library was hijacked and versions 0.7.29, 0.8.0, and 1.0.0 contained cryptocurrency miners and password stealers affecting millions of downloads.

-1. **node-ipc (2022)**: Maintainer intentionally added destructive code that deleted files on Russian and Belarusian users' machines as a protest against the war in Ukraine, affecting dependent packages like Vue CLI.
+1. **node-ipc (2022)**: Maintainer intentionally added destructive code that deleted files on Russian and Belarusian users' machines as a protest against the war in Ukraine, affecting dependent packages like Vue CLI. **This is one of the reason shows that you can't even trust the package maintainers.**

 1. **colors.js and faker.js (2022)**: Maintainer sabotaged their own widely-used packages by introducing infinite loops, breaking thousands of applications that depended on them.